tldr-pages/tldr/pages/common/eva.md

 > Simple calculator REPL, similar to `bc`, with syntax highlighting and persistent history.
 > More information <https://github.com/NerdyPepper/eva>.

-- Run calculator in interactive mode:
+- Run the calculator in interactive mode:

 `eva`